 We strive to create a supportive environment for meditation practice, Buddhist studies, research, and writing by monastics and lay persons alike and to provide an opportunity for compassionate service and charity work for the community at large.

 DSMC seeks to create an island of tranquility for all.

-about Anathapindika’s Study Park and the work of Dhamma Sukha Meditation Center:
+More about the work of Dhamma Sukha Meditation Center

 The training offered at DSMC and closely researched and examined in a study park environment concerns Breathing and Loving Kindness Meditation, Forgiveness Meditation, and Walking meditation.
 There is a clear emphasis here on understanding the complete Buddha Dhamma.
 The project is dedicated to supporting people who want to reweave the Dhamma Cloth so that the inter-relationships of all its parts become clear again for future generations.

 The center strives to provide a structure and guidance for those wishing to live the Buddhist 8-Fold Path in the noblest form.
 To this end, the Buddha's teachings are clearly taught by facilitating weekly meditation sittings and Dhamma talks, weekend retreats, private retreats group and online retreats, and periodic supportive group events with our resident teacher, Venerable Bhante Vimalaramsi and other guiding monastics.
 This includes the development and free distribution of books, CDs/MP3s, and DVDs.

 The center also offers support for guest monastics from various traditions and countries wishing to learn and present TWIM Meditation in clear English and to give Dhamma talks using the original framework the Buddha used for his discourses.
 Monastics may attend rains retreat periods or stay from 3 months to one year, under the supervision of our Abbot.